Advocacy

 Durbin-Marshall Amendment Expansion Legislation

 ICBA opposes legislation to create new credit card routing mandates, expanding on the Durbin Amendment’s interchange restrictions.
 While the Credit Card Competition Act (S. 1838 and H.R.
-3881) is designed to apply to banks with over $100 billion in assets, community banks would be forced to subsidize costly systemwide changes that would put customer data at risk while benefitting big-box retailers
+3881 in the last Congress) is designed to apply to banks with over $100 billion in assets, community banks would be forced to subsidize costly systemwide changes that would put customer data at risk while benefitting big-box retailers.

 Strong Support for Bill to Close ILC Loophole

-• The Close the Shadow Banking Loophole Act (S. 3538) was introduced in the Senate by a bipartisan group of Senators, led by Chairman Brown (D-OH) and Senator Kennedy (R-LA).
+• The Close the Shadow Banking Loophole Act (S. 3538) was introduced in the last Congress by a bipartisan group of Senators.

 ACRE: Tax Incentives for Community Bank Agriculture and Home Loans

 ICBA is promoting the ACRE Act (H.R.
-3139, S. 2371).
+3139, S. 2371 in the last Congress).
 This bill, which enjoys bipartisan support, would create a tax exclusion for interest income on loans secured by agricultural land and residential mortgages in rural communities.

 Prescriptive and Intrusive FDIC Corporate Governance Proposal